frosas/writings/branching-strategies.md

 It's hard to imagine a project without changes.
 Having a source control system with a single branch (usually called 'master' or 'trunk') allows keeping a history of the changes.

+Ideally a commit should contain a single meaningful change.

 Pros:

 - When commit messages are meaningful, you have a nice log of the changes done.